 Caution: Accessing or modifying the audio buffers incorrectly could have a substantial negative impact on the user experience.

-structure has six methods that are related to audio buffers and the audio subsystem.
-Note that only the required callbacks need to be set.
-This structure is passed in when calling vx_initialize3()
+The vx_sdk_config_t structure has six methods that are related to audio buffers and the audio subsystem.
+This structure is passed in when calling vx_initialize().
+Only the needed callbacks should be set and any unneeded ones can be ignored.

 After the callbacks are set, they are called from the Vivox audio processing thread.
 The callbacks cannot be changed to be called from another thread.
-Any blocking operations (for example, writing data to storage) must pass the given data to another thread to perform that operation.
+Any blocking operations (e.g., writing data to storage) should pass the given data to another thread to perform that operation.
 The Vivox audio processing thread must not be blocked.

 // Called after audio is read from the capture device.